2026ICML4414/CLIP-Tricks-You/docs/datasets.md

 # Prepare Datasets

 We provide instructions for preparing the dataset for LiteLVLM.
-The following steps are based on [GLaMM](https://github.com/mbzuai-oryx/groundingLMM/blob/main/docs/datasets.md).

 ## Download Datasets
 For Referring Expression Segmentation, we adopt the COCO Referring Expression Comprehension datasets: RefCOCO, RefCOCO+, and RefCOCOg.